maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Now in addition to our mime type, we have designated a specific view path as the location to organize our mobile views.

-With this new folder structure in place there really no longer is a need for different mime types.
-With a common mime type you can use the same partials for both desktop and mobile devices, and through Rails [template inheritance][] your application will default to regular views when mobile views in the new folder are not available – which is especially useful when making an existing app mobile friendly a little bit at a time.
+With this new folder structure in place there really no longer is a need for a mobile mime type, plus with a common mime type you can use the same partials for both desktop and mobile devices.
+Through Rails [template inheritance][] your application will default to regular views when mobile views in the new mobile folder are not available – which is especially useful when making an existing app mobile friendly a little bit at a time.

 Remove: